• Skip to primary navigation

 This Ginataang Langka with Malunggay is a tasty, healthy, and creamy Filipino dish that is made of unripe jackfruit cooked in coconut milk with moringa leaves.
 This vegetable dish commonly adds shrimp paste and can be spiced with chilis or soured with vinegar but I made this as a simple vegan version with no shrimp paste or fish sauce, or any meat.

-Good thing is that this food is versatile and that you can omit or add some ingredients whatever is available and suitable.
+The good thing is that this food is versatile and that you can omit or add some ingredients whatever is available and suitable.

 This easy jackfruit recipe is quick, easy to cook, budget-friendly, and pairs well with steamed rice and grilled foods.
 It can be served as a side dish or main entree for vegan or vegetarian lunch or dinner.
 Give this a try and enjoy!

-Health Benefits of Langka (Jackfruit):
+Health Benefits of Langka (Jackfruit)

 • Improves skin health